LIVRAISON GRATUITE

 An innovative project on the Pangalanes Canal.

-Transhumance by water, the most ecological way to move hives
+Transhumance by water, the most ecological way to move beehives

-ILANGA NATURE is developing an innovative project of floating beehives to harvest rare honeys around the Pangalanes Canal.
-These rare honeys will be produced from coconut trees, water lilies and other endemic flowers.
-The two barges are motorized to facilitate travel during transhumance periods and can accommodate up to 200 hives each.
+ILANGA NATURE is developing an innovative project using floating beehives to harvest rare honeys around the Canal des Pangalanes.
+These rare honeys will be produced from coconut palms, water lilies and other endemic flowers.
+The two barges are motorized to facilitate travel during transhumance periods, and can each accommodate up to 200 hives.

-The main constraints are the winds and the frequent cyclones in this region.
-The barges offer a considerable advantage by being safe from fires.
+The main constraints are the winds and cyclones that are frequent in this region.
+Barges offer a considerable advantage in terms of fire protection.

-This method makes it possible to pollinate remote and difficult-to-access areas, which will contribute to the safeguarding of forests and, more broadly, of biodiversity.
+This method makes it possible to pollinate remote, hard-to-reach areas, helping to safeguard forests and, more broadly, biodiversity.

-The mobile hives allow us to organize training courses for local populations interested in beekeeping.
+The mobile hives enable us to organize training courses for local people interested in beekeeping.

 The Pangalanes Canal